stayradiated/jsconfig/README.md

 ## How do you use this?

-This is the typically the first dependency I install after creating a new JS project.
+This is the typically one of the first commands I run after starting a new JS project.

 ```
-# optional, but recommended
-npm install --save-dev @stayradiated/jsconfig

 npx @stayradiated/jsconfig
 ```